GOATMILK: An intellectual playground edited by Wajahat Ali

 WHY use GOATMILK as a blog name?

-Using the lactate analogy above, this blog serves as an informative, topical, unorthodox, creative and hopefully useful alternative to cookie cutter, cardboard, yogurt media sound bites, news information and punditry polemics contaminating the net.
+Using the lactic analogy above, this blog serves as an informative, topical, unorthodox, creative and hopefully useful alternative to cookie cutter, cardboard, yogurt media sound bites, news information and punditry polemics contaminating the net.

 SUBMISSIONS